 The team have worked hard to take the business from a difficult starting position, through a period of consolidation and now, into an exciting future of growth and development.
-Record revenues are now being earned and managed by a team of less than half the number prior to moving to EO and the company is consequently producing good financial returns.
-Fittingly in the tenth anniversary for the centre, they have been recognised by winning ‘Wiltshire small business of the year 2017’
+Record revenues and managed by a team of less than half the number prior to moving to EO.
+The company is consequently producing good financial returns.
+Fittingly in the centre’s 10th anniversary, it won ‘Wiltshire small business of the year 2017′

 As part of Employee Ownership Day celebrations (29 June 2018) the NSBRC team made four special announcements:

 - They paid their first ever profit share (13% of the 17/18 profit) to the team in equal measures